How to uninstall packages using YUM command?

 Yum Remove Group

-uninstall packages using YUM along with dependencies
+Remove packages using YUM along with dependencies

 When a package is installed, some required dependencies are installed with it and stored.
-Uninstalling those packages also removes their dependencies unless used by any other packages.
+Uninstalling those packages also removes their dependencies, unless used by any other packages.
 Some dependencies are still left unused.
-To remove those dependencies, Run the following command:
+To remove those dependencies, run the following command:

 sudo yum autoremove <package_name>